The Best Crab Cakes Recipe

 When shaping the crab cakes, I like to use an ice cream scoop to get out equal amounts, to make sure that they all cook evenly.
 An average ice cream scoop will give you good size cakes about 3 inches in diameter and about 3/4 inch in thickness.

 When shaping the patties, don’t press them too tight, just enough to form the shape of a patty.
-Shape them all first, before adding to the skillet, and place them on a parchment until ready.
+Shape them all first and place them on a parchment until ready.

-When pan is preheated, add them all to the pan but don’t overcrowd them.
+Don’t overcrowd them when cooking.
 You want to leave a little space in between each one so it’s easier to flip.
 That will also lessen the chances of breaking.

 Do not move, adjust, or mess around with the crab cakes after you place them in the pan until ready to flip.
 The less you touch them, the less the chances for breaking, and you will get a better sear.
-Just let them cook for about 4-5 minutes and then flip each one carefully.
+Just let them cook for about 4-5 minutes until golden-brown on the bottom, and then flip each one carefully.
+Let them cook a few more minutes, until golden-brown on the bottom with crispy edges, as well and feel firm to the touch in the center.

-If you wish to bake crab cakes: place them on a parchment paper covered baking sheet, with a little space in between each one.
-Bake at 400F for 15-20 minutes, until beautifully golden brown.
+If you wish to make baked crab cakes: place them on a parchment paper covered baking sheet, with a little space in between each one.
+Bake at 425℉ for 15-20 minutes, until beautifully golden brown, and for more golden top, try broiling for 1-2 minutes.

 How to Store & Reheat Crab Cakes